DashBarkHuss/kd-lucid-dream-lab/README.md

 ### Playback Data

 1. Move the BrainFlow CSV file to the same folder as this script.
-Add the path absolut path, or the path relative to the root directory of the project, but not relative to the python script.
+2. Write your .csv's path into `/data/playback_from_file.py`
-2. Run the script, and you should see the data you previosly recorded show up in the plot.
+3. Run the script, and you should see the data you previosly recorded show up in the plot.